-The first month of 2017 saw UK house prices take a hit for the first time since August 2016.
+The first month of 2017 saw UK property sold prices take a hit for the first time since August 2016.
 On top of that, experts suggest that annual growth has slowed significantly – especially since the EU referendum.
 The good news?
 Long-term predictions continue to forecast increases for the next 50 years, boosted by a shortage of houses on the market.

 We reported in our 2016 end-of-year update that buyer activity was slowing, reflecting uncertainty over Brexit and the impact it will have on the market.
 This seems to have come to a head in January when, as Halifax data suggests, house prices fell by 0.9%.